Clinical cardiac electrophysiology

 The training required to become an electrophysiologist is lengthy and requires eight years after medical school (in the U.S.), entailing three years of internal medicine residency, three years of clinical cardiology fellowship, and two years of clinical cardiac electrophysiology.
 This is necessary due to the significant complexity of patients that electrophysiologists usually treat, the constant advances in methods and equipment used in their daily practice, making the field of electrophysiology one of the most demanding subspecialties of modern medicine.

 An electrophysiology study is any of a number of invasive (intracardiac) and non-invasive recording of spontaneous electrical activity, as well as of cardiac responses to programmed electrical stimulation.
 These studies are performed to assess arrhythmias, elucidate symptoms, evaluate abnormal electrocardiograms, assess risk of developing arrhythmias in the future, and design treatment.

 In addition to diagnostic testing of the electrical properties of the heart, electrophysiologists are trained in therapeutic and surgical methods to treat many of the rhythm disturbances of the heart.
 Therapeutic modalities employed in this field include antiarrhythmic drug therapy and surgical implantation of pacemakers and implantable cardioverter-defibrillators.

 Scope of practice, tests and procedures

+Common rhythms dealt with include atrial fibrillation, ventricular tachycardia, and the supraventricular tachycardias.
+Abnormal rhythms have multiple ways they can be treated and choosing is often individualized based on symptoms and patient preference.

 Diagnostic testing

+Electrophysiologists will commonly employ the following diagnostic tests and may be performed or interpreted exclusively by the electrophysiologist.
+Other tests such as cardiac stress testing may be included in an evaluation but are not exclusive to electrophysiology.